smart-village-solutions/smart-village-app-cms/CONTRIBUTING.md

 > - Use the body to explain what changes you have made and why you made them.
 > - Do not assume the reviewer understands what the original problem was, ensure you add it.
 > - Do not think your code is self-explanatory
-> - Follow existing commit conventions, for example: https://www.conventionalcommits.org/en/v1.0.0/
+> - Follow existing commit conventions, for example: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)